Miyajima Day Trip: A Remarkable Miyajima One Day Itinerary

 Along the way down, you can take a detour to see Misen Hondo Hall, Reikado Hall, Sankido Hall, and Kuguri Iwa (a rock tunnel).

-In the end, it took us about 1.5 hours for the round trip hiking trip (excluding rest break at the observation deck).
+In the end, it took us about 1.5 hours for the round-trip hiking trip (excluding rest break at the observation deck).

-Helpful tips for hiking Mount Misen
+Helpful Tips for Hiking Mount Misen

 • Bring enough water and snacks for your trip.